 March 11.
 The Savanna Principle explains how "the human brain has difficulty comprehending and dealing with entities and situations that did not exist in the ancestral environment."
 My favorite example is that we have no ancestral experience of large businesses and governments, so we try to understand them by projecting something we're familiar with: the family.
 Now, a very small business or government might behave like a family.
 But a large one is a completely different thing.
 It behaves much more like something else in our ancestral environment: a fire!
 Would we be outraged if a fire burned down a community garden?
 Would we try to stop a fire by lying down in its path?
 Would we pass a law against a fire?
 Of course not!
 Likewise, all of these tactics, even laws, are ignored and overrun by the logic of large centralized systems, their drive to leverage power-over into more power-over until everything in their path is consumed.

 When we see these systems as fires, our strategy becomes clear: stop moralizing, get out of their way, and starve them of fuel.
 And in the long term, we can prevent "fires" by designing our culture, our fundamental values, to prevent positive feedback in power-over.
 We already know how to do this on the human scale.
 Suppose you borrow a hammer from your neighbor and forget about it.
-Twenty years later, your neighbor's lawyer informs you that you owe him 100 hammers.
-That's ridiculous!
-And yet we think it's normal and fair for large systems to operate by those rules... and then we're surprised that they behave like psychopaths!
+Years later, your neighbor's lawyer informs you that you owe him ten hammers.
+That's ridiculous, and yet we think it's normal and fair for large systems to operate by those rules, and then we're surprised that they behave like psychopaths.

 There's a simple rule that would greatly reduce economic domination: universal negative interest.
 If anything is borrowed, the borrower pays back less.
 Or to come at the same thing from a different direction: a non-user can never be an owner.
 The owner of anything is whoever is using it in a respectful way.
-These rules would force our big systems to be stable horizontal networks.
-But I don't know how to get there from here, or how to stay there.
-I think we're going to have to wait until big systems have been around so long that they're part of our ancestral environment.
+To get rules like this, I hope we don't have to wait until big systems have been around so long that they're part of our ancestral environment.

 I call this The Garage Principle: during a fast drop in overall complexity, the best test of whether a given technology will survive is whether it can be kept alive by dedicated amateurs working at home.